PaloAltoNetworks/pan.dev/products/access/docs/adem/timerange-parameter.md

 | <= 21              | 120                     |
 | >21                | 180                     |

-Alternately, you can specify the time range in either the start, end format (timestamps in Unix timestamp format (seconds) e.g. start=1686814360&end=1686900760)
+Alternately, you can specify the time range using the start and end parameters.
+These accept Unix timestamps.
+For example:

+    start=1686814360&end=1686900760)